Caesar (dog): Royal life

 After the death of the King on 6 May 1910, Caesar refused to eat, and would spend time whining outside the King's bedroom.
 At one point, he managed to sneak into the King's bedroom and was found hiding under his bed by Queen Alexandra.
 The Queen encouraged him to eat once more and restored him to his normal self.
-Caesar attended the funeral of Edward VII, and led the funeral procession with a highlander walking behind the carriage that carried the King's coffin.
+Caesar attended the funeral of Edward VII, and led the funeral procession alongside a highlander leading the King's horse, walking behind the carriage that carried the King's coffin.
 He was placed ahead of the heads of state in the procession, including King George V and eight other Kings, an act of which Kaiser Wilhelm II of the German Empire disapproved.

 Later life

-Within a month of the funeral an unofficial book was published, Where's Master?, giving a first person account of Caesar from the king's death up to the funeral, something which made Queen Mary furious.
+Within a month of the funeral an unofficial book was published, Where's Master?, giving a first person account apparently written by Caesar from the king's death up to the funeral, something which made Queen Alexandra furious.
 The book was successful, running to nine reprints in the first year.
 After the King's death, a portrait of the dog was painted once more, this time by Maud Earl.
 The painting entitled Silent Sorrow, features Caesar resting his head on the King's favourite chair.
 The Steiff company produced stuffed toys based on Caesar around 1910.

 He remained in the Royal household after the death of the king, although Alice Keppel, long-time mistress to the King, had enquired of Queen Alexandra about what was to happen to Caesar.
-Despite her previous dislike of the dog, the Queen took interest in the terrier's care and tended to spoil him with treats, confessing to a friend that she was making up for the King being so strict towards him.
+Despite her previous dislike of the dog, the Queen took an interest in the terrier's care and tended to spoil him with treats, confessing to a friend that she was making up for the King being so strict towards him.
 Caesar died following an operation in April 1914.
-The Fabergé figurine now forms part of the Royal Collection, while Caesar was included in the sculpture of the King and Queen atop their tomb in St George's Chapel, Windsor Castle.
-In the sculpture, Caesar lies at the feet of the king.
+The Fabergé figurine now forms part of the Royal Collection, while Caesar was included in the tomb effigies of the King and Queen in St George's Chapel, Windsor Castle.
+In the sculpture, Caesar lies at the feet of the King.